ASCIP Innovation Lab 2024

 - Style/Design: How is the aesthetic appeal of the device?

 After the presentation, conference attendees will vote for their favorite piece of equipment to select a “People’s Choice” Winner.
 A panel of clinician peers will also select two winners, one from the high-tech category, one from the low-tech category.
-The winners of “People’s Choice” and the peer panels will each receive 1 waived conference fee for the 2022 ASCIP Conference.
+The winners of “People’s Choice” and the low tech and high tech peer panels will receive 1 waived conference fee per category for the 2025 ASCIP Conference.

 Other Important Information:

-- Submissions must include a <2 minute video of the client using the device that must be uploaded to YouTube; teams are responsible for obtaining permission from clients based on their organization’s standards and policies.
+Conference presentations must include a <2 minute video of the client and/or end user using the device that must be uploaded to YouTube; teams are responsible for obtaining permission from clients based on their organization’s standards and policies.